 - Unless your car is knocking and pinging, don't use a higher octane gas than your owner's manual recommends.
 For most cars, premium gasoline offers no benefit.
 Unless your car has a high-performance engine and your manufacturer recommends a high-octane gas, use the less expensive gas.
 Premium gas costs 10% to 15% higher than regular.
-Potential Money Savings: $200-400/yr.
+Potential Money Savings: $200 to $400/yr.

 - Check your tire pressure regularly.
 You can lose up to 6% in gasoline mileage for every pound of under-inflation.
 Potential Money Savings: $140-400/yr.

 - Add thousands of miles to the life of your tires by having them balanced once a year.
 In addition to destroying the tread, improperly balanced tires can wear out your shock absorbers and damage your suspension system, leading to more expense.
-Potential Money Savings: $175-250/yr.
+Potential Money Savings: $175 to $250/yr.

 - Check fluid levels regularly.
 Low battery water shortens your battery's life.
-Also check coolant, automatic transmission fluid, and brake and clutch fluids.
-Potential Money Savings: $50-300/yr.
+Check coolant, automatic transmission fluid, and brake and clutch fluids.
+Potential Money Savings: $50 to $300/yr.

 Save Money on Gas and Driving

 - Pump your own gas.
 Self-serve gas is usually 5% to 10% cheaper than full service.
 Potential Money Savings: $65 to $130/yr.

 - Don't "top off the tank" when pumping gas.
 Some of the gas may end up overflowing when it expands in the sun or if you park on a hill.
-Potential Money Savings: $20-53/yr.
+Potential Money Savings: $20 to $53/yr.

 Save Money Getting From Point A to Point B

 In the end, there are costs associated with just getting from Point A to Point B. Here are a few tips for saving some money on driving expenses:

 - Carpool to work.
 By sharing the driving with just one other person, you could save an average of $20/month or $200/year in gasoline alone if your commute is just 20 miles round-trip each day.
 Sharing the driving with two others increases your savings even more.
 Savings vary depending on the length of your commute.
 In addition to savings on gasoline, you'll save maintenance costs and wear and tear on your car.
-Potential Money Savings: $400-700/yr.
+Potential Money Savings: $400 to $700/yr.